Gerald Walker

 Gerald Joshua Walker (born July 14, 1987), is an American rapper and singer from Chicago, Illinois.
-In 2018 he announced a partnership with Stalley's hip-hop collective Blue Collar Gang.
-Walker is known for his soul influenced style of hip-hop, and his associations with artist Layzie Bone of Bone Thugs-N-Harmony, Cardo, Yelawolf, Skyzoo and Rockie Fresh.
+He signed to fellow Midwestern rapper Stalley's label, Blue Collar Gang in 2018.
+Walker is known for his soul influenced style of hip-hop, and his association with rappers Layzie Bone of Bone Thugs-N-Harmony, Yelawolf, Skyzoo and Rockie Fresh, as well as record producer Cardo.